Independent digital media in Cuba: News outlets

-CiberCuba

-Based in Spain, online newspaper CiberCuba was founded in November 2014 by Cuban expatriates Luis Mazorra and Luis Flores.
-A small group of writers and editors works from their central offices in Valencia but staff is also radicated on the island, Madrid, Barcelona, Miami, Mexico, Argentina, etc.

-During its short life, CiberCuba.com has become one of the most visited news websites in Cuba by Cubans from all over the world and for a long time Cubans from Cuba joined this trend, becoming (according to the site of statistics Alexa.com) in the sixth most visited website within the Island.
-In July 2020 CiberCuba received a record of 20 millions pageviews.

-On August 27, 2016, the website was no longer accessible from the Island.

-As of August 2021, the blocking of the site was partial.
-Cubans could access CiberCuba via the app or their Telegram channel.

 Periódico Cubano

 The second most visited Cuban independent digital news site is Periódico Cubano, founded in January 2017 in the United States.

 Since its inception, it has covered the most relevant issues of immigration, the economy, human rights and Cuban national events.

 Such complaints led the Cuban Government to include it in 2019 in its list of digital sites blocked within the Island, a situation that the media itself denounced in July of the same year, coinciding, and not coincidentally, with the publication in the Official Gazette of ten measures that limited freedom of expression, including the controversial Decree-Law 370, which clearly established as a violation the act of "disseminating, through public data transmission networks, information contrary to social interest."